lmccay/knoxplorer2/README.md

 </topology>
 ```

-Since Knox is hosting knoxplorer in this case, there is no need to enable CORS.
+Since Knox is proxying knoxplorer2 in this case, there is no need to enable CORS.
 Therefore, it is not included in the WebAppSec provider.
-We do however protect the login page from clickjacking by enabling the xframe-options feature.
+If it were from a separate origin, we would need to enable CORS for the cookie to be presented by the browser.
+We do however protect the login page from clickjacking by enabling the xframe-options feature in the knoxsso.xml topology.

 Troubleshooting
 =======